-Legal References: § 20-7-601, MCA § 20-7-602, MCA 10.55.603, ARM Free textbook provision Textbook selection and adoption Curriculum and assessment Cross References: 2135 K-12 Online L earning Policy History : Adopted on: Revised on: 6.9.2015 Reviewed on: 12.3.2024
+Legal References: § 20-7-601, MCA Free textbook provision

+§ 20-7-602, MCA Textbook selection and adoption 10.55.603, ARM Curriculum and assessment

+Cross References: 2135 K-12 Online Learning

 Library/Media Collection Management Policy

 Helena School District library media centers provide access to information and resources in a variety of formats and facilitate the development of skills necessary to become lifelong learners in an information rich society.
 Library media centers in the district are committed to evaluating, selecting, organizing and managing resources to insure that students and teachers will have access to a wide variety of information and ideas.
 Materials must present the problems and issues of our times in a format suitable to the student's maturity and interest level.
 Materials must also represent multiple points of view.